 You can also remove a subsystem mask entirely.

-Replace the block dialog parameters in the underlying subsystem with the model-level parameter values or variables.
+Replace the block dialog box parameters in the underlying subsystem with the model-level parameter values or variables.

 Unmask the subsystem.

-Tip Before removing the mask, be sure to locate and copy the subsystem dialog parameter values or variables into the underlying subsystem blocks.
+Tip: Before removing the mask, be sure to locate and copy the subsystem dialog box parameter values or variables into the underlying subsystem blocks.
 You cannot retrieve these values or variables once you have removed the mask.

-Depending on your model appearance and construction, decide whether or not you want to promote unmasked subsystem blocks higher up in the model hierarchy.
+Depending on your model appearance and construction, decide whether you want to promote unmasked subsystem blocks higher up in the model hierarchy.

 You can rearrange and, where possible, replace or modify these underlying Simscape and Simscape Driveline 2 blocks, using the regular product libraries only.
 For block equivalents and replacements, consult Transitional Library.